guardian/accessibility/people-and-technology/02-physical.md

 There are several types of switches that accommodate different needs:

 - Sip-and-puff switches are "clicked" by sipping and puffing into a straw
 - Button switches can be activated using the hand, foot or head.
-It is possible to turn your keyboard into a button switch by adjusting your computer's accessibility settings.
 - Camera switches can be activated when tilting the head into a camera
 - Eye tracking controls can measure where a user is looking, or track the motion of an eye relative to the head.

+_Note: It is possible to turn your keyboard into a button switch by [adjusting your computer's accessibility settings](https://support.apple.com/en-gb/guide/accessibility-mac/mh43182/mac)._

 ### Guidance